Perl/PPCs/rfcs/rfcOVID-0019.md

 This one is tricky because we have to maintain backwards-compatibility.

-If there is no `import()` method defined in the class (inheriting does not count?), then any attempt to import a function not designated for export should be a fatal error:
+If there is no `import()` method defined in the class  then any attempt to import a function not designated for export should be a fatal error:

 ```
 $ perl -MMy::Module=whee -E 1